 The next step of your Facebook business marketing strategy is to add the Facebook pixel to your website.

 The Facebook Pixel is a piece of tracking code that collects data.
-It enables you to create custom audiences as well as retargeting campaigns.
+It enables the creation of custom audiences and retargeting campaigns.

 The pixel works by placing cookies on your site that allow Facebook to track the various actions people take such as completing a purchase.